-We are working on a pro bono basis establishing a Beekeeping and small agriculture training facilitiy in Association with CHOICE charity on the banks of the Bassac a little south of Phnom Penh.
-The facility will be for the exclusive use of the CHOICE honey producer’s cooperative, and focus on Poverty Alleviation through beekeeping, and later; improved poultry husbandry, and small scale fish cultivation.
+We are working on a pro bono basis establishing a Beekeeping and small agriculture training facility in Mondulkiri Cambodia.
+The facility focus on Poverty Alleviation through beekeeping, and later; improved poultry husbandry, and horticulture.

 The “honey” you see from native bee species at the markets is a mix of water and palm sugar with a little honey added, The Chinese “honey” for $5/kg is purely synthetic stuff made from sugar syrup.

 Real unheated raw honey is very difficult to find in Cambodia.
 It sells out readily at $20/kg.
 It is regarded more as medicine than food by local people.

 Apiculture is a relatively new industry in Cambodia, though it is well established in Vietnam and Thailand.

 Vietnamese bee keepers report up to 80 kgs per year per colony, though their management techniques are quite different to those seen elsewhere and result in high moisture and often poor quality honey.

 All bees and equipment now extant in Cambodia are imported with very little “in stock”.

 We have started manufacturing quality equipment in hardwood both in conventional Langstroth and an improved ventilated tropical design that uses Langstroth dimensions.